illinoistech-itm/jhajek/itmd-521/labs/week-03/Readme.md

 ## Deliverables

 Using this template, under the `itmd-521` directory in your local repository, create a sub-directory named `labs`.
-Under that create another subdirectory named `week-04` and place this Readme.md file in that directory along with a folder for images.
+Under that create another subdirectory named `week-03` and place this Readme.md file in that directory along with a folder for images.

 You also need to include your python and scala code and the `build.sbt` file.
 Push the code to your remote GitHub repo and submit the URL to this location in Blackboard.

+Do not push any data files into your GitHub repo